Water Cycle Project for Kids

 When I was a teacher I wanted to come up with a fun project for kids that would help explain the water cycle.
 What better way than stop motion animation!
-It’s fantastic at bringing the water cycle to life, especially as you can combine it with a poem written by the children.
+It is fantastic at bringing the water cycle to life, especially as you can combine it with a poem/story that can be written by the children.

-I’ve written this as lesson ideas for teachers based on how I did it, but it can just as easily be a project you can do at home.
+I have written this blog post as lesson ideas for teachers, but it can just as easily be a project you can do at home.

 Turn it into a Character & Animate it as a Story